Frequent questions regarding records

 How do I request an Enrollment Verification?

-The Student Records Office provides Enrollment Verifications on a request basis.
+The Registrar's Office provides Enrollment Verifications on a request basis.
 A request may be made by going online to the SCC Portal or by going in to any campus location.
 To make a request through the Portal, go to Self-Service > Enrollment Verifications.
 Enrollment Verifications can only be printed after the full semester census date.

 How do I request a Transcript?